tobias-z/muxa/docs/_content/1-getting-started/router-setup.md

 build on top of the BrowserRouter and Route)

-You are also able to use the LoadedRoute and Route interchangeably so that not all of your routes are using a getter on when rendered
+You are also able to use the LoadedRoute and Route interchangeably so that not all of your routes are using a loader on when rendered

 _If you are interested in more detailed routing examples please checkout [React Router](https://reactrouter.com/)_